deepsekhar/Hackerrank-Problem-Solving-Python-Solutions/README.md

 # Hackerrank-Problem-Solving-Python-Solutions
-Hackerrank Problem solving solutions in Python
+This repo consists the solution of hackerrank problem solving solutions in python